wenzhiTeo/react-json-view/README.md

+<h1>Fork of react-json-view</h1>
+with custom modifications and additional features

-# Changes in this fork
+## Changes in this fork
 - Added `onToggleCollapsed` prop to control collapse behavior

+---

 <h1 align="center">
   <a href="https://react-json-view.microlink.io/">